piotrek-orlowski/affineModelR/README.md

 # Authors

-The package has been developed by Andras Sali (https://github.com/andrewsali) and Piotr Or{\l}owski.
+The package has been developed by Andras Sali (https://github.com/andrewsali) and Piotr Orłowski.